KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 Run the test.
 Test completed successfully.
 Please note that in order to run this test, you must meet 2 conditions:

 <ol>
-    <li>running adb-server</li>
+    <li>adb-server is running</li>
     <li>the application you are testing must have permission to use the Internet in the manifest</li>
 </ol>

 We dealt with the first point earlier, now let's deal with the second.
-Every application that interacts with the Internet must contain permission to use the Internet.
+Every application that interacts with the Internet must contain a permission to use the Internet.
 It is written in the manifest.

 <img src="../images/adb_lesson/manifest_location.png" alt="Manifest Location"/>

 If you forget to specify this permission, the test will not work.

 Now the test runs the adb command, but does not check the result of its execution.
-This `adb devices` command returns a list of result strings (type `List<String>`).
+This `adb devices` command returns a list of resulting strings (type `List<String>`).
 At the moment, this collection (list of strings) contains only one line like this: `exitCode=0, message=List of devices attached emulator-5555 device`.
-Let's add a check that the first (and only) element of this collection contains the word "emulator".
-Just to practice and make sure we get the output of the adb command correctly.
+Let's add a check that the first (and only) element of this collection contains the word "emulator", just to practice and make sure we get the output of the adb command correctly.

 ```kotlin
 package com.kaspersky.kaspresso.tutorial